-My second novel, Swimming Lessons is published by Fig Tree / Penguin in the UK and Commonwealth, by Tin House in the USA, House of Anansi in Canada, and will be published by Świat Książki in Poland, Editions Stock in France, Citic Press in China, and Piper in Germany (where it will be called Eine englische Ehe, which translates to An English Marriage).
+My second novel, Swimming Lessons is published by Fig Tree / Penguin in the UK and Commonwealth, by Tin House in the USA, House of Anansi in Canada, Piper in Germany (where it is called Eine englische Ehe, which translates to An English Marriage), and will be published by Świat Książki in Poland, Editions Stock in France, Citic Press in China.
 It is also available as an audio book from Audible.

 If you’ve selected Swimming Lessons to read in your book club, get in touch, and I can send you some book club questions to get your discussion started.